k3jph/k3jph.github.io/family/hereditary-society-of-teachers.md

 The organization's commitment is reflected in its bylaws, which articulate the Society’s purpose:

-> “The object of this Society shall be to honor all men and women who
+> The object of this Society shall be to honor all men and women who
 > taught in what is now considered the boundaries of the United States
 > of America and those teachers’ descendants; to promote genealogical
 > and historical research; encourage camaraderie among the members and
 > those of like pursuit; and to encourage the recognition of outstanding
-> teachers.”
+> teachers.

 This mission is embodied in the Society's motto, *"How can I learn, lest someone should teach me."* (Acts 8:31)